 Creating opportunities through education

 Education plays a critical role in providing opportunities for all individuals to realize their full potential, build a future and contribute to society.
 To that end, Entergy partners with several organizations to provide scholarships and support for minority students.
-Since 2009, Entergy has awarded grants totaling almost $6.2 million to the United Negro College Fund, the Hispanic Scholarship Fund, the American Indian College Fund and historically black colleges and universities or HBCUs located within our service area.
+Since 2009, Entergy has awarded grants totaling almost $6.2 million to the United Negro College Fund, the Hispanic Scholarship Fund, the American Indian College Fund and historically Black colleges and universities, or HBCUs, located within our service area.

 A future free from hate, divisiveness, discrimination and bigotry begins with teaching our children.